ridgeworks/MyWord/README.md

 The translation of MyWord content takes place in the browser, which imposes some minimal constraints.
 Since the translation step is performed in a separate browser thread to ensure the main page responsiveness is unaffected, the browser must support Web Workers as defined in the HTML5 standard.
 Most browsers released since .ca 2014 (e.g., Chrome 30.0, Firefox 30.0, Safari 8) provide this support.

 In some situations, translation can generate HTML5 scoped style elements.
 For browsers which do not support this feature, a 'polyfill' is built-in to the post translation phase.

-(Note: Since users can provide their own label definitions through JavaScript, care must be taken to avoid language/API features which inadvertently prevent content from being translated on targeted browsers.)